Jeremy Reed

-Jeremy Thomas Reed (born June 15, 1981) is an American former professional baseball outfielder in Major League Baseball (MLB).
+Jeremy Thomas Reed (born June 15, 1981) is an American former professional baseball outfielder and coach.
+He played in Major League Baseball (MLB) for the Seattle Mariners, New York Mets, Toronto Blue Jays and Milwaukee Brewers.
+He was the hitting coach for the Los Angeles Angels.

 Early life

 Reed graduated from Bonita High School in La Verne, California in 1999, and went on to play college baseball at Long Beach State University.
 He also played for the USA Summer National Team in 2001 and 2002.

 Professional career

 Reed was drafted by the Chicago White Sox as the 59th overall pick (2nd round) of the 2002 MLB Draft.

 In 2003, he was honored as the minor league player of the year, batting .333 for Single-A Winston-Salem in 66 games and .409 for Double-A Birmingham in 65 games.

 In June 2004, Reed, along with Miguel Olivo and Mike Morse, was traded to the Seattle Mariners for Freddy García, Ben Davis, and cash.

 He led all major league center fielders in range factor (3.05) in 2005.

 In March 2006, Reed injured his wrist when he ran into the padding in the outfield attempting to make a catch.
 Later in July, Reed broke his right thumb trying to make a diving catch in the 11th inning, and he was placed on the 60-day DL.
 He missed the remainder of the season.

 Ichiro Suzuki moved to center field in mid-August 2006, taking Reed's starting job.
 In March 2007, Reed was optioned to Triple-A. He spent most of the season with the Tacoma Rainiers, and returned to the major leagues as a September call-up.

 In 2008, his number was changed to 8 because manager John McLaren took 7, his number during his playing days.
-He In May, Reed was recalled from Triple-A Tacoma and joined the Mariners for their game against the Detroit Tigers.
+In May, Reed was recalled from Triple-A Tacoma and joined the Mariners for their game against the Detroit Tigers.